 Apart from government trademark databases, there are not many web trademark search tools where you can verify availability.
 Web tools scrape other trademark databases just because no time is wasted in investing effort and time.
 Some of the best-selling top web tools are:

-• Trademarkia: Trademarkia is an excellent website where you not only search more than 100 world trademark databases but also get readable reports to assist you in resolving conflicts.
+- Trademarkia: Trademarkia is an excellent website where you not only search more than 100 world trademark databases but also get readable reports to assist you in resolving conflicts.

 4. Do a Common Law Search

-Apart from the fact that he is the owner of live file or database of marks on which the mark is in use with the USPTO, then common law will then apply and envelop them.
+Apart from the fact that he is the owner of a live file or database of marks on which the mark is in use with the USPTO, then common law will then apply and envelop them.

 It even claims that the trademark could claim exclusive rights under trademark use of commerce despite not being the registered default paradigm.
 One would then go ahead and do the following in an attempt to pursue common law.
-Google search: Attempt to Google any product, company, or service that earlier has a marked or logoed appearance like yours in an attempt to establish whether your mark of interest exists or not.
+Google search: Attempt to Google any product, company, or service that earlier had a marked or logoed appearance like yours in an attempt to establish whether your mark of interest exists or not.

 Domain name search: Attempt searching on websites like WHOIS or domain registration websites in an attempt to ascertain whether your mark’s domain name is free or not.